facebook/flow/docs/02-underscore.md

 ```bbcode
 Found 0 errors
 ```

-It is tempting to remove the `weak` declaration and start to work on some of the additional type issues that Flow asserts.
-It is important to understand though that will appear a somewhat daunting task until you actually start adding annotations on both the arguments and return types of Underscore's many functions.

-In the meantime, hopefully this article has provided an insight into the sort of things that Flow is checking for, and some of the idioms used in popular JavaScript libraries that Flow finds harder to type check.
-And over time, as Flow improves, the nature of the issues reported will also change.
-Good luck!

-## Appendix

-For reference, here is the diff for the changes made in this walkthough.
+For reference, here is the relatively small diff for all the changes made in this walkthough.

 ```diff
 @@ -0,0 +1 @@